Shuhaibm/Calendar/README.md

 - As a user, I want to be able to check off an objective and mark it complete
 - As a user, I want to be able to remove an objective from a day in my Calendar
 - As a user, I want to be able to view all objectives in each day in my Calendar

+- As a user, I want to be able to the option to save my Calendar file when I quit
+- As a user, I want to have the option of loading a saved Calendar when the program starts